-- · All deposits are automatically credited against accounts due. - · Transcripts may be released when all financial obligations to the University have been met and institutional loans are paid current. - Diplomas may be released when all account balances with the University have been paid.
-For students who have a Federal Perkins Loan, exit counseling must be completed for a diploma to be released.
+- All deposits are automatically credited against amounts due. - Diplomas and Transcripts may be released when all financial obligations to the University have been met and institutional loans are paid current.

-For further information regarding payment of student accounts, the confirmation process, or financial holds. students may contact the Student Financial Services Office by email at accounts@mvnu.edu or by phone at (740) 397-9000, ext.
+For further information regarding payment of student accounts, the confirmation process, or financial holds, students may contact the Student Financial Services Office by email at accounts@mvnu.edu or by phone at (740) 397-9000, ext.
 4540 or toll-free (866) 686-8243, option 1.